Labyrinth Guide

 Throughout the first three acts, there are six Trials that need to be completed in order to gain access to the Aspirants' Plaza.
 Once these trials have been completed, you can access the Aspirants' Plaza via the large plaque located within the Act 3 Sarn Encampment.
 Completing the Labyrinth for the first time will grant you the ability to Ascend!

 Each class has three ‘Ascendancies’.
-Ascendancies are specialised versions of your base class.
-Each time you complete a labyrinth version for the first time on a character, you will be granted 2x Ascendancy points which can be used to further improve and specialise your character.
+These are specialized versions of your base class.
+Each time you complete a labyrinth difficulty for the first time on a character, you are granted 2x Ascendancy points which can be used to further improve and specialize your character.

 Traps

 Many traps deal a percentage of your life as Physical, Fire or Chaos damage over time.
 Damage over time is NOT reduced or evaded by defensive types like Armour/Evasion/Dodge/Spell Suppression.
-To mitigate damage over time, you will want some of the following tools:
+To mitigate damage over time, you need to use some of the following tools:

-• Fixed value #% Physical Damage Reduction (not Armour) or Endurance Charges to reduce the amount of incoming Physical damage over time.
+- Fixed value #% Additional Physical Damage Reduction (not Armour) or Endurance Charges to reduce the amount of incoming Physical damage over time.

-• Soul of Arakaali (Major God, Act 9) "10% reduced Damage taken from Damage over Time"
+- Soul of Arakaali (Major God, Act 7) - 10% reduced Damage taken from Damage over Time.

 Spikes